EvanTheSmith/blipper/README.md

 # Usage

+First, ensure you have react-router-dom installed via "npm install react-router-dom"

 Navigate to the "blipper_backend" directory and enter "rails s" into your terminal to launch the server.
 Once that is up and running, switch to the "blipper_frontend" directory and enter "npm start."

 # Contributing